AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

     return this.authHttp.get(url, this.options);
   }
 ```
--  parameters are the SdsStream Id, the starting and ending index
+-  Parameters are the SdsStream Id, the starting and ending index
    values for the desired window, the number of intervals to select
    from, the property or properties to use when sampling, an
    optional filter by expression, and an optional streamViewId.